theo-nejm/rest-models-docs/docs/models.md

 When you do this, your object with new data is on hold, waiting to be saved.

-_You can - and we recommend to - sequentially set attributes before saving'em._
+_You can - and we recommend to - sequentially set attributes before saving'em instead saving after each change._

 ### `save()`

-Saves the data that you did modifiy.
+Saves the data you modified.

 If the data haves a `primaryKey (id, _id, ...)` it will fetch using the put or patch method (based on your preference you've set on model config), else, the data will be fetched with post method.